Beadwork banners hanging in an art gallery to support the FPCC First Nations Arts Infrastructure grant

 Organizations – Up to $50,000

 This funding supports B.C.
-First Nations, First Nations, Métis and Inuit community organizations with artistic production, administrative capacity building and operational assistance.
+First Nations-led organizations with artistic production, administrative capacity building and operational assistance.

 Applicants can choose one of the following options: